Geometric Mixing, Peristalsis, and the Geometric Phase of the Stomach: Abstract

 \section{Abstract}

 Mixing fluid in a container at low Reynolds number --- in an inertialess environment --- is not a trivial task.
 Reciprocating motions merely lead to cycles of mixing and unmixing, so continuous rotation, as used in many technological applications, would appear to be necessary.
-However, there is another solution: movement of the walls in a cyclical fashion to introduce a geometric phase that avoids unmixing.
+However, there is another solution: movement of the walls in a cyclical fashion to introduce a geometric phase.
 We show using journal--bearing flow as a model that such geometric mixing is a general tool for using deformable boundaries that return to the same position to mix fluid at low Reynolds number.
+We then simulate a biological example: we show that mixing in the stomach functions because of the ``belly phase'': peristaltic movement of the walls in a cyclical fashion introduces a geometric phase that avoids unmixing.